Besuge

-Besuge is a 1976 Indian Kannada-language romance film directed by Geethapriya, based on a novel of the same name by Ashwini, and stars Srinath, Manjula and Chandrashekar, in lead roles.
+Besuge is a 1976 Indian Kannada-language romance film directed by Geethapriya, based on a novel of the same name by Ashwini, and stars Srinath, Manjula and Cudavalli Chandrashekar in lead roles.

 The film is seen as a landmark in the career of Geethapriya, both as a director and lyricist, and actor Srinath.
 At the 24th Filmfare Awards South, Srinath was awarded the Best Actor.